-Land use definitions of proposed works are defined in Clause 73 of the Swan Hill Planning Scheme and provided in Table 4.2.
+Land use of proposed works are defined in Clause 73 of the scheme and summarised in Table 4.2.
 These definitions will be used in the assessment of the applications under the planning scheme.

 Table 4.2: Planning scheme land use definitions